dscroft/liascript_can_hacking/classroom.md

 In this activity you have seen how a malicious attacker can intercept and retransmit CAN frames.

 - This is an example of a replay attack where the attacker was able to capture real data and then replay it to the vehicle.

+  - We did not need to decode the CAN data to conduct this attack.
+  - We just needed to identify the frame that corresponded to the action we wanted to perform.

+- More sophisticated attacks might reverse engineer the CAN data to understand what it means.

+  - Or acquire the format from the manufacturers documentation.

 - Another example of a replay attack would be to capture the signal from the key fob and then replay it to unlock the vehicle.

 CAN is extremely vulnerable to these types of attacks as it was designed to be simple and robust, not secure.

-- It pre-dates the kind of connectivity present in modern vehicles.
+- It pre-dates the kind of wireless connectivity present in modern vehicles.

+  - Wireless connectivity and cybersecurity mistakes mean that the CAN bus can be exposed to attackers outside the vehicle.

 ## Mitigation

 There are a number of ways to mitigate or limit the efficacy of these types of attacks on CAN networks.

-Other network technologies such as Ethernet have improved security due to a combination of designed in security features and inherent structure.
+Other vehicle network technologies such as Ethernet have improved security due to a combination of designed in security features and inherent structure.

 - But come at both a complexity and financial cost.